ybarnatan/arg-football/LPF_arg.md

 Let´s begin with the home effect analysis.
 The following back-to-back plot allows a comparison per season of the number of goals scored by the home and away teams.
-At a qualitatively level, we can see that the home team tends to score more goals that the away team.
+At a qualitatively level, we can see that the home team tends to score more goals than the away team.
 We can easily perceive there is indeed such an effect, and this type of analysis could be done match-wise within a season.